Dev-Path/briefcase/_posts/2021-08-30-the-internet-and-computers.md

 toc: false
 ---

 Maybe you've not even thought about what the internet is, how it came about or how you are able to send an email to a family member or make a Whatsapp call to a friend.
-The interesting thing is many years ago you couldn't do any of this but you are able to do so many things because of the Internet.
+The interesting thing is, many years ago you couldn't do any of these.
+Wih the power of the Internet now you are able to do so many amazing things.

 ### So what is the internet?